otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-02-apis-express-development-tools/README.md

 // Import the index controllers module import {
-  getFunctionExample1,
+  getPersonInfo,
-  getFunctionExample2,
+  getProgLangs,
 } from "../controllers/index.js";

 // Create an Express router
 const router = express.Router();

-// Create a GET route
+// Create a GET routes
-router.get("/", getFunctionExample1); // The first argument is the route path, the second argument is the controller function router.get("/languages", getFunctionExample2);
+router.get("/", getPersonInfo); // The first argument is the route path, the second argument is the controller function router.get("/progLangs", getProgLangs);

 // Export the router
 export default router;